sophiarubens/sophiarubens/README.md

-- cosmology, plasma, particles, AGNs
+- interested in // cosmology, plasma, particles, AGNs
-- C, Python, MATLAB, Fortran, Mathematica
+- currently using // C, Python, MATLAB, Fortran, Mathematica

 <!---
 sophiarubens/sophiarubens is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.